KyleKing/recipes/docs/poultry/proscuitto_wrapped_stuffed_chicken.md

 - Place seam side down in the skillet
 - Scatter tomatoes around the chicken then bake until the chicken is cooked (~30 min)

-## Notes
+!!! tip

-!!! tip Try to get two equally sized chicken breasts.
+    Try to get two equally sized chicken breasts.
 Flatten by pounding with a rolling pin until ~1/2 in thickness.
 Can wrap in plastic wrap if needed

 [chrissy teigen cravings]: https://www.penguinrandomhouse.com/books/252973/cravings-by-chrissy-teigen-with-adeena-sussman/